AlbertWeichselbraun/borg-backup-scripts/README.md

  1. copy the backup scripts to `/usr/local/bin`.
  2. copy the systemd files from the repository to `/etc/systemd/system`
+ 3. adapt the backup command in `/etc/systemd/system/borgbackup.service`
- 3. reload the systemd configuration and activate the time:
+ 4. reload the systemd configuration and activate the time:
     ```bash
     sudo systemctl enable borgbackup.timer
     sudo systemctl start borgbackup.timer
     ```
- 4. verify that the timer has been started
+ 5. verify that the timer has been started
     ```bash
     sudo systemctl list-timers
     ```